jackfsuia/ShampooSalesAgent/README.md

 ```
 you will find out.
 If you don't mind, share your evaluation with us all:)

+## license

+ShampooSalesAgent is licensed under the MIT License found in the [LICENSE](LICENSE) file in the root directory of this repository.

 ## Citation

 If this work is helpful, please kindly cite as: